 How to Make Sure Your Eggplant Isn’t Soggy

 Another great technique that prevents sloppy and slimy eggplants is to salt them before frying.
-The addition of salt to your eggplant will break down the cell walls of the fruit, which in turn will stop them from soaking up too much oil when cooking.
+Adding salt to your eggplant will break down the cell walls of the fruit, which in turn will stop them from soaking up too much oil when cooking.

 All you need to do is gently sprinkle salt over both sides of your eggplant slices.
-After making sure they are well covered, let the salt sit for roughly 15 minutes before drying it with a clean cloth.
-After this salt has absorbed a lot of the eggplant’s water, they’re all set for the pan.
+After ensuring they are well covered, let the salt sit for roughly 15 minutes before drying it with a clean cloth.
+After this salt has absorbed much of the eggplant’s water, they’re all set for the pan.

 Soaking Eggplants Before Frying